Zianon Pazniak: Early life and education

 Zianon Stanislavavich Pazniak was born on 24 April 1944 in the village of Subotniki, in what was then the Baranavichy Region in the Byelorussian SSR.
-At the time of Pazniak's birth, the village was occupied by the Germans due to World War II.
+At the time of Pazniak's birth, the area was under German occupation during the midst of World War II.
 He was born into a Catholic family, and natively spoke the Belarusian language.
 His mother, Hanna Jaŭchimaŭna Pazniak, was a native of Subotniki and lived there almost her entire lifetime.
 Through his mother, he was the grandson of Jan Pazniak, who was a publicist and politician active in the Belarusian Christian educational movement and the Christian Democratic Union during its founding.
-He was eventually arrested by the NKVD in Vilna during 1939, and according to one version, was held in a prison in Staraja Vilejka near Maladziechna until 1941, but the circumstances of his death are unknown.
+He was eventually arrested by the NKVD in Vilna (Vilnius) during 1939, and according to one version, was held in a prison in Staraja Vilejka near Maladziechna until 1941, but the circumstances of his death are unknown.

 Soon after Zianon's birth, his father, Stanisłaŭ Janavič Pazniak, was drafted into the Red Army.
 In December 1944, when Stanisłaŭ served on Eastern Front during World War II, he was killed, which left Zianon to be raised by his mother.
 Later on Pazniak said that his life was not different with the loss of his father, as his mother insisted on imitating what she thought Stanisłaŭ would do when raising him.
-When he was six, he stated that Russians starting populating the area due to collective farms, and stated that they were not understood leading to an anti-Soviet atmosphere in the village.
+When he was six, he stated that there was an influx of Russian settlers due to collective farms; the cultural friction and lack of mutual understanding contributed to an anti-Soviet atmosphere in the village.
 At the age of 14, he began training in photography under the local master in the area, a habit he would continue to do during the next few decades, where he photographed the city of Minsk.
 For his secondary schooling, he attended the local grammar school in his hometown of Subotniki.
 When he was in the 10th grade, he was forced to join the Komsomol.
-He initially resisted on the basis of his dislike of communism and foreign ideology, but he would otherwise not receive his certificate of maturity, so he formally joined.
+He initially resisted on the basis of his dislike of communism and foreign ideology, but he would otherwise not receive his certificate of maturity (the secondary school leaving certificate), so he formally joined.